hackwebdev/SEOBlog-scratched/READme.md

 Check validation if working
 Postman

-- same in post signup
+- same in post signUp
 - just delete the values in name, email and password

 Implement the hashing of the password